bornabr/CAPC/README.md

 **Note:** I suggest use [mamba](https://github.com/mamba-org/mamba) instead of conda for faster environment creation.

+## Datasets

+1. SignFi Dataset

+The expanded version of the dataset can be downloaded from [here](https://drive.google.com/file/d/1ywEbg6bJ5hLO9zeYbBfMlGvsMCz_BHcu/view?usp=sharing).
+This dataset is similar to the [original SignFi dataset]{https://yongsen.github.io/SignFi/}, but it is in npy format and works with our data loader.

+2. UT HAR Dataset

+Similar to SignFi, the expanded version of UT HAR can be downloaded from [here](https://drive.google.com/file/d/171IN6D6n81zkD_M0yClBDo3lNvSfAghS/view?usp=sharing).

 ---

 For inquiries, please reach out via [email](mailto:bornab@yorku.ca).